krosti/learn-nodejs/pages/node/repl-cli.md

 ### How to start REPL

 You can start REPL by simply running "node" on the command prompt.
-You can execute various mathematical operations on REPL NodeJS command prompt:
+You can execute various mathematical operations on REPL Node.js command prompt:

 ![](images/03-repl.png)